 Management Action Plan (MAP) · Moving Forward Along Route 6

-One of the requirements of a state-designated heritage area is to have a Management Action Plan (MAP) which looks at the key components of a heritage area and defines a 10-year plan.
+One of the requirements of a state-designated heritage area is to have a Management Action Plan (MAP), which looks at the key components of a heritage area and defines a 10-year plan.
 As we look ahead to our next ten years (2015-2025), we will also add two important components to this plan: A Corridor Management Plan (CMP), and a Historic Preservation Plan and Design Standards.

 The purpose of the MAP is to define a region and provide a conceptual framework “that will structure the organization and development of the region as a Pennsylvania State Heritage Area and guide the implementation of related programs.”
 The Update of the MAP is intended to review these definitions and frameworks to reaffirm, refute or revise where appropriate.
 The initial MAP for PA Route 6 was completed in 2004.
 That MAP established the identity of the “PA Route 6 Heritage Corridor” and its unique heritage and served as the foundation in the designation of an official Heritage Area and in the execution of its activities.